qt/qtwebengine-chromium/chromium/docs/testing/web_platform_tests.md

 upstream repositories.
 If any new versions of tests are found, they will be committed locally to your local repository.
 You may then upload the changes.

+Remember your import might fail due to GitHub's limit for unauthenticated requests, so consider [passing your GitHub credentials](#GitHub-credentials) to the script.

 ### Enabling import for a new directory

 If you wish to add more tests (by un-skipping some of the directories currently